wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Stats & Skills</b></summary>

 Your stats and skills cannot be higher than 10.
+If a stat becomes 0, you become paralyzed.

 <ins>**Fortitude**</ins> represents your physical prowess.
 You roll it for strength and endurance-related feats.